chicken-nuggets-unoffical/the-investigator/investigator-instructions.md

   - Week 1: general security Q&A and clear explanations.
   - Week 2: Can triage suspicious emails — check headers (SPF/DKIM/DMARC, Reply-To), flag urgency/secrecy/authority, recommend out-of-band verification.
   - Week 3: Can audit server logs for failed-login and brute-force patterns (see audit.py).
+  - Week 4: Can hunt network beaconing (hunt.py) and reconstruct an incident timeline from multiple logs to guide response (timeline.py).